 - white pepper goes on turnip and sweet potatoes, black pepper on meat and Italian

 - I don’t eat slop; porridge, soup mushy peas.
 URGH!!

 Soup is a sauce!! there, I said it.
-It's not a real food (the fact you 'drink' rather than 'eat' soup should give this away.
-This leads me on to 'Baby food' (*stomach heaves*).
-God its rank.
-I cant put it near my mouth.
+It’s not a real food (the fact you ‘drink’ rather than ‘eat’ soup should give this away.
+This leads me on to ‘Baby food’ (*stomach heaves*).
+God, it is rank.
+I can’t put it near my mouth.
 Give me a shitty nappy any day.
 (Not to eat obviously)